mokhin-denis/plg_my_tags/README.md

 Then, you must fill meta-keyword field of your articles.
 After that you will see your keywords as tags.

-## Example
-You have http://mysite.com site.
-Standard login to admin panel is http://mysite.com/administrator.
-When you install and activate AskMy plug-in for correct login you should use this link: http://mysite.com/administrator/?keyname=keyvalue

 ## Vote
 If you found this plugin useful, please visit our page on [JED](http://extensions.joomla.org/extensions/extension/search-a-indexing/tags-a-clouds/mytags) and post reply.
 Thank you!